Derek Fisher: Los Angeles Lakers (1996–2004)

 By the 2002–03 season, Fisher had established himself as the Lakers' primary point guard, starting in all 82 games.
-But the team was eliminated in the Western Conference Semifinals by the eventual champion Spurs that spring, and this was followed by the signing of veteran point guard Gary Payton in the summer.
+However, the team was eliminated in the Western Conference semifinals by the eventual champion Spurs that spring, and this was followed by the signing of veteran point guard Gary Payton in the summer.
 As a result, Fisher was demoted back to the bench for the 2003–04 season.
 During NBA All-Star Weekend, he was a member of the Los Angeles team that won the Shooting Stars Competition.

-One of Fisher's finest playoff moments came on May 13, 2004, in Game 5 of the 2004 Western Conference Semifinals between the Lakers and the defending champion San Antonio Spurs.
+One of Fisher's finest playoff moments came on May 13, 2004, in Game 5 of the 2004 Western Conference semifinals between the Lakers and the defending champion San Antonio Spurs.
 The series was tied at 2 games apiece, and Game 5 was a closely contested affair.
 With 11 seconds remaining, Kobe Bryant hit a jump shot to put the Lakers up 72–71.
 Tim Duncan then made a fadeaway 18-footer over Shaquille O'Neal to give the Spurs a 73–72 lead with 0.4 seconds on the clock.

 To devise strategies, three consecutive time-outs were called: the first by the Lakers, the second by San Antonio to set up the defense, and the last by the Lakers to re-set up the offense.
 When the game resumed, Gary Payton inbounded the ball to Fisher, who managed to catch, turn, and shoot the game-winning basket all in 0.4 seconds.
 Fisher sprinted off the court, as he later admitted he was uncertain he beat the buzzer and wanted to exit before the play could be reviewed.
 The Spurs immediately filed a dispute regarding the shot and after reviewing video footage of the play, the referees concluded that the ball indeed left Fisher's hands before the clock expired.
 The "0.4" shot counted and the Lakers won the game by a score of 74–73.

 The Lakers closed out the Spurs in Game 6.
 They proceeded to defeat the Minnesota Timberwolves to clinch the Western Conference championship, but were upset in the NBA Finals by the Detroit Pistons.

 Golden State Warriors (2004–2006)

 On July 15, 2004, Fisher signed a six-year, $37 million contract with the Golden State Warriors.
-Fisher's two-season term with Golden State proved to be somewhat of a disappointment.
+His two-season term with the team proved to be somewhat of a disappointment.
 While he was a reliable spot-up shooter, Fisher saw limited openings without a star player such as Bryant or O'Neal to command a double-team.
-The team as a whole continued to struggle mightily and languished near the bottom of the Western Conference standings.
+The Warriors as a whole continued to struggle mightily and languished near the bottom of the Western Conference standings.

 Speedy Claxton started more games than Fisher in the 2004–05 season, and then newly acquired point guard Baron Davis was a starter the following season.
-Despite this, in 2005–06 season, Fisher averaged 13.3 points a game, the highest season scoring average of his career.
+Despite this, in the 2005–06 season, Fisher averaged 13.3 points a game, the highest season scoring average of his career.